 37% of Teens Abused Alcohol or Drugs Last Year

-What makes this study considerably scarier is that one out of twelve teens was reported to experience symptoms that fall in line with chemical dependence or addiction with regard to the substance that they were abusing.
-Of all of the ethnic groups studied, Caucasians, Hispanics and Native Americans had the highest propensity toward substance abuse and addiction among teenagers with African Americans and Asians having the lowest.
+What makes this study considerably scarier is that one out of twelve teens was reported to experience symptoms that fall in line with chemical dependence or addiction, with regard to the substance that they were abusing.
+Of all of the ethnic groups studied, Caucasians, Hispanics and Native Americans had the highest propensity toward substance abuse and addiction among teenagers.
+The study revealed that African Americans and Asians had the lowest.

 Outraged parents and community activists are calling for more specialized substance abuse treatment to combat this growing problem.
 Addiction treatment specialists are using these latest studies to urge parents to take an active role in keeping their teens away from drugs and alcohol by learning the signs of substance abuse and addiction.
-Parents, teachers and all others who come in contact with teens are being are also being encouraged to educate kids on the benefits of staying sober in addition to the dangers of drugs and alcohol.
+Parents, teachers and all others who come in contact with teens are also being encouraged to educate kids on the benefits of staying sober, in addition to the dangers of drugs and alcohol.

 The general public is starting to become aware of the dangerous trends teenage drug use is taking, something substance abuse treatment experts have been warning of for years.
 For starters, marijuana use continues to increase dramatically, especially in terms of daily use among teens.
 Marijuana has now taken over alcohol as the most commonly abused substance.
 The scarier fact revealed was that prescription drug abuse has now become the second most abused drug among teenagers, falling only behind marijuana.
 The University of Michigan’s Monitoring the Future study revealed that every single day, 2,500 new teenagers use prescription drugs to get high for the very first time.
-Substance abuse treatment experts reveal that prescription drug abuse has increased 430 percent over the last 10 years and the death toll from overdoses that can come as a result have tripled.
+Substance abuse treatment experts reveal that prescription drug abuse has increased 430 percent over the last 10 years, and the death toll from overdoses that can come as a result have tripled.